fff7d1bc/mdev-like-a-boss/README.rst

 Xorg
 ====
 Build xorg-server with '-udev' USEFLAG.
 As we no longer use udev, we can't use evdev.
 Install mouse and keyboard drivers, and if you use touchpad synaptics as well.
 The input configuration is not the same as with evdev, we will no longer use 'InputClass' but 'InputDevice' sections.
 You propably do not need ``xorg.conf`` at all.
 Create ``/etc/X11/xorg.conf.d/`` and copy content of the ``/opt/mdev/xorg.conf.d/`` there.
+Then adjust the config files as you wish.

 Notes
 =====